morphingcoffee/creditscore/README.md

 ### Added Dependencies

+#### Circular Progress Bar

+[CircularProgressBar](https://github.com/lopspower/CircularProgressBar) was preferred over stock Android constructs to utilise its color gradient support & avoid reinventing a custom solution.

+Used for displaying credit score as a circular bar.

+Also used to indicate progress while credit score is loading.

 #### Jetpack Navigation Component

 Used for navigating to fragment destinations, as a modern way to offload UI off `Activity` while